Pickleball Facts

 Pickleball has experienced tremendous growth in recent years.
 What once started as a backyard game has now evolved into a rapidly growing global sport.
 The sport’s popularity can be attributed to its ease of play, inclusive nature, and the ability to adapt the game for players of all ages and abilities.
 From local community centers to professional tournaments, pickleball courts are popping up everywhere, catering to the growing demand and interest in the sport.

-You may also like: Where Can I Play Pickleball?
+You may also like: Where Did Pickleball Originate?

 Demographics of Pickleball Players